mohammedtohamym/discord_fe_310/README_RENDER.md

 5. Troubleshooting

-- If you see OpenSSL/ERR_OSSL_EVP_UNSUPPORTED during build, either:
-  - Ensure Node 18 is selected for the service, or
+If you see OpenSSL/ERR_OSSL_EVP_UNSUPPORTED during build, ensure Node 18 is selected for the service.
+Node 18 is preferred over adding NODE_OPTIONS.
-  - Add environment variable: NODE_OPTIONS = --openssl-legacy-provider

 6. Quick local test before deploy